-- Complete a Safeguarding Incident Form our agreed online reporting form via CPOMS. - In addition to our online reporting system, paper copies are located by the light switch in all class rooms and areas used internally and externally including huts.
+- Complete a Safeguarding Incident using our online CPOMS system. - In addition to our online reporting system, paper copies are located by the light switch in all class rooms and areas used internally and externally including huts.
 There is a pocket file by the light switch consisting of concern forms.
-These are to be used by any persons to record safeguarding concerns if they are unable to access the online version for whatever reason.
+These are to be used by any person to record safeguarding concerns if they are unable to access CPOMS for whatever reason.
 Information required on the concern form is clear and includes: child's name, class, role of person with concern, time of concern and the concern.
 As soon as a concern form is completed it needs to be sent via CPOMS or handed to the Designated or a Deputy Designated safeguarding Lead immediately.
-If a concern form cannot be completed straight away the concern needs to be passed to the Designated or a Deputy Designated Safeguarding Lead verbally and then the concern form completed straight after (see Appendix 1). - Alongside the pocket file containing white slips is a poster with photographs of the Designated and Deputy Designated Leads and includes what to do if there is a concern, (see Appendix 1). - When passing the information/concern to the Designated/Deputy Safeguarding Lead, it will be actioned and viewed alongside the Effective Support Document in order to ensure the appropriate support or intervention is provided at the earliest opportunity in the least intrusive way.
-The school also places due regard to the guidance contained in; What to do if you are worried a child is being abused, 2015. - The action would involve a record of the concern being added to a chronology or a phone call to seek advice from the Family Partnership or Multi-Agency Safeguarding Hub (MASH).
+If a concern form cannot be completed straight away the concern needs to be passed to the Designated or a Deputy Designated Safeguarding Lead verbally and then the concern form completed straight after (see Appendix 1). - Alongside the pocket file containing white slips is a poster with photographs of the Designated and Deputy Designated Leads and includes what to do if there is a concern, (see Appendix 1). - When passing the information/concern to the Designated/Deputy Safeguarding Lead, it will be actioned and viewed as appropriate, alongside the Effective Support Document in order to ensure the right support or intervention is provided at the earliest opportunity in the least intrusive way.
+The school also places due regard to the guidance contained in; What to do if you are worried a child is being abused, 2015. - The action would involve the following steps: if a paper concern form has been completed this would be uploaded onto the CPOMS system, a phone call to seek advice from the Family Partnership or Multi-Agency Safeguarding Hub (MASH).
 If, at any point there is a risk of immediate serious harm to a child a child protection referral will be made into the MASH immediately.
 (See below section: LSCB /Effective Support Document for more information). - The person who passed on the concern will be informed of the outcome as appropriate. - The school will review each case to ensure that any support or intervention provided has impacted positively on the welfare / safety of the child or young person and that improvement is sustained. - In the event that provision of Early intervention has not led to improvements for the child / young person, or concerns escalate, the school will follow the step-up procedures published by the LSCB. - In consultation with the Effective Support Document and local procedures, if the concerns about the child or young person indicate that they may be at risk of or suffering significant harm a referral will be made to the Multi Agency Safeguarding Hub.
 The parent will be informed of the referral unless informing the parent may place the child / young person at increased risk of harm. - In the event of a professional disagreement in relation to a specific concern, the school will follow the LSCB procedures for resolution of professional disagreements, also known as escalation procedures. - The Designated/Deputy Safeguarding Lead will use the recording/referral forms in conjunction with the LSCB interagency guidelines. - Induction Through our induction process staff are made aware of the Designated Safeguarding Lead and Deputy Safeguarding Leads, safeguarding systems within school and given details of where they can access a copy of the safeguarding and child protection policy and 'A quick guide' booklet with all the relevant information (see Appendix 1).